open-webrtc-toolkit/QoSTestFramework/mcu-bench_cpp/readme.md

 It will generate FourPeople_1280x720_30_taged.avi in native output folder, which resolution is 1280x720, one number tag size width is 20*3, total frame numberr is 60.

-2. use `ffmpeg` to generate requested input format video
+2. use `ffmpeg` to generate requested input format video You can install the `ffmpeg` using PPA.
+Refer https://launchpad.net/~jonathonf/+archive/ubuntu/ffmpeg-4 for details.
 ```
 ffmpeg -i tagged.avi tagged.yuv
 ```